How to Use Chord Groove

 Choose your harmony

-Select the mode you want to generate chords in, or choose Custom to build your own progression.
 The mode determines the scale and chord types used in the generated progression.
-For example, C Major Ionian will generate chords based on the C major scale, while A Minor Aolian will generate chords based on the A minor scale.
+For example, C Major Ionian uses chords from the C major scale, while A Minor Aeolian uses chords from the A natural minor scale.

-3. You can change the chords after generation and tap Upd to save them.
+4. You can change the chords after generation and tap Upd to save your changes.

-4. Tap Info to view details about the chord progression.
+5. Tap Info to view details about the progression, scale notes, and mode.

 Chord Groove Chords screen showing key, mode, chord count, and generated chord progression

-You can generate multiple progressions in the same key and mode until you find one that feels right, or update existing ones.
-Save your favourites so they are available on the Play screen.
-Select one to play by tapping its name.
+You can generate multiple progressions in the same key and mode until you find one that feels right.
+Save your favourites so they are available for selection.

-Tip: Start with 4 chords in C Major Ionian or A Minor Aolian for an easy practice loop.
+Tip: Start with 4 chords in C Major Ionian or A Minor Aeolian for an easy practice loop.

 Using Custom Chords